 Stage I. Cancer only exists in the cells where it began first, and the region is small.
-This is deemed to be early and most curable
+This is deemed to be early and most curable.

 Stage III.
 Cancer is in the organ where it initially began.
-It may be larger than stage II and may have spread to neighbouring lymph nodes and/or other tissues, organs, or structures close by.
+It may be larger than stage II and may have spread to neighboring lymph nodes and/or other tissues, organs, or structures close by.

 Stage IV.
-Cancer has spread (metastasised) to organs in other areas of the body.
+Cancer has spread (metastasized) to organs in other areas of the body.
 There may be cancer-indifferent organs, but it is still the same form of cancer as it started at first.
 For example, Colon Cancer that spreads to the liver is not liver cancer, it is cancer of the stage IV colon with liver metastases.
 The cancer cells in the liver look like Colon Cancer cells and are classified as Colon Cancer.

 Recurrent cancer has (recurred) returned since it was treated.
 It that return to the same place, or to another part of the body.